 Compaq Research contributed (as a prize of the 2000 Usenix technical conference "win a pet Shark contest") the Digital Network Appliance Reference Design-DNARD that I used as the system's first MP3 player.
 Jeffrey Mogul kindly handled the tricky logistics for distributing the contest's Sharks and saved the day by explaining to me how a keyboard could be essential for its operation.
 Eliza Fragkaki contributed the server's processing unit, literally provided a helping hand during the CD ripping operation, and patiently endured the prototype system's alpha and beta testing period.
-Lorenzo Vicisano came up with the idea of using the Shark as an MP3 player, Isidoros Kouvelas and Vasilis Prevelakis offered encouragement, help, and interesting ideas during the prototype's implementation, and Giorgos Gousios contributed valuable comments on an earlier draft of this paper.
-Finally, my colleagues at the Athens University of Economics and Business eLTRUN research group provided me with numerous opportunities to enrich my view and expectations of ubiquitous computing appliances and applications.
+Lorenzo Vicisano came up with the idea of using the Shark as an MP3 player, while Isidoros Kouvelas and Vasilis Prevelakis offered encouragement, help, and interesting ideas during the prototype's implementation.
+Finally, Giorgos Gousios, Konstantina Vassilopoulou, and the anonymous referees provided valuable constructive comments and pertinent remarks on earlier drafts of this paper.